sourcegraph/cody/TESTING.md

 ### Edit

 #### Editing code
-- [ ] Verify that the option to run the `Edit` command is available from the sidebar, right-click menu, the command palette (option+c, /edit), or shift+command+v keyboard shortcut.
+- [ ] Verify that the option to run the `Edit` command is available from the sidebar, right-click menu, the command palette (option+c, /edit), or Option+K keyboard shortcut.
 - [ ] Highlight a section of code.
 - [ ] Run the `Edit` command with instructions for how Cody should edit the selected code.
 - [ ] Verify that Cody automatically applies edits to the selected code, per the user’s instructions.
 - [ ] Verify that there is a notification that "Cody is working..." while edits are being applied.
-- [ ] Verify that you can see a list of code lenses with a Cody icon above the generated code: `Show diff`, `Retry`, `Undo`, and `Done`.
+- [ ] Verify that you can see a list of code lenses with a Cody icon above the generated code: `Show diff`, `Accept`, `Retry`, and `Undo`.
 - [ ] Verify that you can see a diff view of the edit in a new tab by clicking `Show diff`.
 - [ ] Verify that you can prompt Cody to retry the command by clicking `Retry` and entering new instructions.
 - [ ] Verify that you can undo the edit by clicking `Undo`.
-- [ ] Verify that the ghost text disappears by clicking `Done`.
+- [ ] Verify that the ghost text disappears by clicking `Accept`.

+#### Editing code (Additional Configuration)
+- [ ] Highlight a section of code.
+- [ ] Trigger the Edit shortcut with Option+K
+- [ ] Try to add a file to the Edit instruction, by using "@" and searching for a file
+- [ ] Try to add a symbol to the Edit instruction, by using "@#" and searching for a symbol
+- [ ] Try to change the range of the Edit, by selecting "Range".
+Check that navigating through the options correctly updates the range shown in the editor.
+- [ ] Try to change the model of the Edit, by selecting "Model".
+- [ ] Submit edits after changing the above values, and check that the Edit performs correctly (e.g. uses correct range, uses correct context)
+- [ ] Verify that the selected configuration is shown in the input after clicking "Retry" on a completed edit.
+- [ ] Verify that you can still change the configuration shown in the input after clicking "Retry" on a completed edit.

 #### Generating code
 - [ ] Move the cursor to an empty line, do not highlight any selection.
-- [ ] Verify that the option to run the `Edit` command is available from the sidebar, right-click menu, the command palette (option+c, /edit), or shift+command+v keyboard shortcut.
+- [ ] Verify that the option to run the `Edit` command is available from the sidebar, right-click menu, the command palette (option+c, /edit), or Option+K keyboard shortcut.
 - [ ] Run the `Edit` command with instructions for what Cody should generate.
 - [ ] Verify that there is a notification that "Cody is working..." while code is being generated.
 - [ ] Verify that, per the user’s instructions, Cody automatically streams the generated code into the document, line-by-line.
 - [ ] Verify that you can see a diff view of the edit in a new tab by clicking `Show diff`.
 - [ ] Verify that you can prompt Cody to retry the command by clicking `Retry` and entering new instructions.
 - [ ] Verify that you can undo the edit by clicking `Undo`.
-- [ ] Verify that the ghost text disappears by clicking `Done`.
+- [ ] Verify that the ghost text disappears by clicking `Accept`.

 ### Test
 - [ ] Verify that the option to run the `Test` command is available from the sidebar, right-click menu, or from the command palette (option+c, /test).